 “The thing that makes friendship so great is the very thing that makes friendship so dangerous,” says Stanley.

-He contends that people drop their guard when they are around those who accept them.
+He maintains that people drop their guard when they are around those who accept them.
 And, when they feel completely accepted, they are much more open to the influence of the people around them.

 “Wisdom is contagious,” Stanley asserts.
 “If you surround yourself with wise people, it is contagious.
 You will become wiser by just being in their company.
 A wise person understands that all of life is connected.
-What you do today, think about today will influence who you are tomorrow.
-There are no isolated events, thought patterns or relationships.
+What you do today, think about today, will influence who you are tomorrow.
+There are no isolated events, thought patterns, or relationships.

 “When you are with people who live as if life is connected, who make decisions as if life is connected, it will impact how you make decisions, view the world, your morality, your reputation, your family, everything.”

-You feel pressure to compromise your values.
+- You feel pressure to compromise your values.
 If something has never been a temptation before and you begin to actually consider it as an option, ask yourself why.

-You say to yourself, “I’ll go, but I won’t participate.”
+- You say to yourself, “I’ll go, but I won’t participate.”
 Although you may not actually do the behavior, you are there when others do it.
 A companion of fools suffers harm.

-You hope the ones you love don’t find out where or with whom you have been.
+- You hope the ones you love don’t find out where or with whom you have been.
 It may not be that you have to defend yourself, but something on the inside tenses up when you think about telling them.